How Raman Spectrometers Work & How We Save You Time & Money

 If you recently bought equipment, Excedr can offer you cash for your device and convert your purchase into a long-term rental.
 This is called a sale leaseback.
 If you’ve paid for equipment within the last ninety days, we can help you recoup your investment and allow you to make low monthly payments.
 This also frees up money in your budget rather than tying it down to a fixed asset.

-Transmission Raman Spectrometer Manufacturers & Models on the Market
+Raman Spectrometer Manufacturers & Models

 Mira P Advanced, Mira P Basic, Mira DS Basic, Mira DS Advanced, Mira M-1, Mira M-3, SPELEC RAMAN Instrument